Bryan Zollinger: Elections

 When Representative Linden B. Bateman chose not to run for reelection the Idaho House, Zollinger announced as a candidate for the House seat.
 Zollinger won the Republican primary against David Smith with 56.2% of the vote.
 Zollinger defeated George P. Morrison in the general election with 66.25% of the vote.

-Zollinger for 2022 Idaho gubernatorial election serves has Janice McGeachin Region 6 director.
+Zollinger for 2022 Idaho gubernatorial election served as Janice McGeachin's Region 6 director.